aresortiz/aresortiz-portfolio/index.md

 ## Profile

-As a STEM student, I'm looking for experiences that will help amplify my academic and professional growth.
+As a Computer Science Engineer, I'm looking for experiences that will help amplify my academic and professional growth.
 My passion for self-directed learning fuels my openness to work and acquire knowledge on diverse fields such as cybersecurity, computer forensics, web design, networks, artificial intelligence, and more.

 * * *